-A month or so ago I was in Belgium and found myself at a communal table with a bunch of recent MBA graduates from the University of Brussels (Go Fighting Pomme Frites!) who asked me what I
+A month or so ago I was in Belgium and found myself at a communal table with a bunch of recent MBA graduates from… (read the rest)

 This is the longest stretch I’ve gone without writing since I started the blog two years ago.
 The reason for the lack of production is this: I’ve been on (and am still on) a 10-day trip with my family to look at colleges.
 My daughter is at the age where next year she will finish high school.
 So off we went to eyeball all the places she might consider as the ideal location at which to arrive after breaking my heart by leaving home.